kymb0/kymb0.github.io/_posts/2021-05-07-defeat-edr-unhook.md

   - AV evasion
   - C#
 ---
-defeat-edr-unhook
-#DRAFT
-#DRAFT

 <img src="/assets/images/malware_2/darren.png" alt="darren" width="600"/>

-The tool I built for this project is available _[here]()_
+* _The tool I built for this project is available [here](https://github.com/kymb0/Stealth_shellcode_runners)_
-My malware study notes are available _[here](https://github.com/kymb0/Malware_learns)_
+* _My malware study notes are available [here](https://github.com/kymb0/Malware_learns)_

-As a follow up to my previous [blog post](https://kymb0.github.io/malwaredev-bypass-av-xml/) where Defender was bypassed, I decided to challenge myself by approaching a more mature AV solution.
+### As a follow up to my previous [blog post](https://kymb0.github.io/malwaredev-bypass-av-xml/) where Defender was bypassed, I decided to challenge myself by approaching a more mature AV solution.
 And so I googled "enterprise grade EDR", signed up for a 30 day trial, and installed it (The name of the product will NOT be revealed in this blog or at any point in the future).

 ![EDR](/assets/images/malware_2/edr_settings.png)